Charles Spurgeon: Final years and death

 Spurgeon's wife was often too ill to leave home to hear him preach.

 Spurgeon had a long history of poor health.
 He was already being reported as having gout when he was 33.

 By 1871, when he was 37 he was already being advised by his doctors to leave town for his health.

 His favourite place to go to rest was Menton in the South of France.
 He was often there in the winter months.
 He was there often enough to have visitors, with George Müller visiting in 1879 and members of the Baptist Union in 1887, attempting to get him to rejoin the Union.

 When he was on the improve in Menton he would preach in the local church, or write, such as in 1890 when he wrote a commentary on Matthew while ‘resting’.

 He became increasingly unwell and in May 1891 he was forced 'to rest'.
-In 1891 he went to rest in Menton, and remained there three months.
+In 1891 he went to rest in Menton and remained there for three months.
 During this period he wrote 180 pages of commentary.
-However, he did not recover and died aged 57, while still in Menton, from gout and congestion of the kidneys.
-From May 1891 until his death in January 1892 he received 10,000 letters of 'condolence, resolutions of sympathy, telegrams of enquiry'.
+However, he did not recover and died at the age of 57, while still in Menton, from gout and congestion of the kidneys.
+From May 1891 until his death in January 1892, he received 10,000 letters of 'condolence, resolutions of sympathy, telegrams of enquiry'.

-After returning the body to England it lay in state in the Metropolitan Tabernacle.
+After Spurgeon's body was returned to England it lay in repose in the Metropolitan Tabernacle.

-Two days prior to the funeral, four memorial services where held at the Metropolitan Tabernacle.
-The first service at 11am was for those with current communion cards, the second at 3pm was for ministers and student pastors, the third at 7pm was for Christians who hadn't gotten in yet and the final service at 11pm included the Stockwell Orphans.
+Two days prior to the funeral, four memorial services were held at the Metropolitan Tabernacle.
+The first service at 11 am was for those with current communion cards, the second at 3 pm was for ministers and student pastors, the third at 7 pm was for Christians who hadn't gotten in yet and the final service at 11 pm included the Stockwell Orphans.
 Police controlled the crowds waiting to get in during the day, and to help with order, at the end of services people left through a back door.

-On the day of the funeral eight hundred extra police were on duty along the route the cortège took, from the Metropolitan Tabernacle, past the Stockwell Orphanage and to the Norwood Cemetery.
+On the day of the funeral, eight hundred extra police were on duty along the route the cortège took, from the Metropolitan Tabernacle, past the Stockwell Orphanage and to the Norwood Cemetery.
 Accounts vary about the number of carriages in the cortege.
 One account puts it as:

 Extra trains were put on to cater for the crowd, along with extra omnibuses and cabs.
 Except for a few tobacco shops and taverns, the businesses along the funeral route were shut, with some houses displaying black and white material.
 An estimated total of 100,000 people either passed by Spurgeon as he lay in state or attended the funeral services.
 An unknown number lined the streets for the cortége.
 As the cortége passed the Stockwell Orphanage it stopped briefly while the children sang a verse of one of his favourite hymns “For ever with the Lord,” with the refrain “Nearer home.”.
-Along the route some flags were at half staff.
+Along the route, some flags were at half-mast.